RESPECT FOR PARENTS DAY | AUGUST 1

 A parent’s role in the community is essential, too.

 In an effort to “make our families become united and strong by recognizing the leadership roles parents have, and to reinstate the respect for parents that was evident in the past,” Respect for Parents Day was born.
-These are the words of Marilyn Dalrymple from Lancaster, CA as she created Respect for Parents Day which is celebrated annually on August 1st.
+These are the words of Marilyn Dalrymple from Lancaster, CA, as she created the day, which is observed on August 1st.

 This day was created as a reminder that parents deserve and require respect and for all to consider the value that parents have in society.
 This isn’t limited to children only.
 Those who hold power over families must likewise respect the parent.

-Marilyn Dalrymple from Lancaster, CA created Respect For Parents Day which is celebrated annually on August 1st.
-You can sign the proclamation written by Mrs. Dalrymple at Respect for Parents Day.
+Marilyn Dalrymple from Lancaster, CA, created Respect For Parents Day, which is celebrated annually on August 1st.
+You can sign the proclamation written by Mrs. Dalrymple, too.